 Next to advise and operation in rescue and rehabilitation, conservation work is another important objective of SOS Dolfijn.
 The SOS Dolfijn conservation officer is coordinating educational and scientific projects.
 Main focus in education and awareness programs is on indigenous cetacean species, anthropogenic threats and the marine environment with the Harbour Porpoise serving as ´ambassador´.
 Research focuses on acoustics, pathology and veterinary studies.
 Harbour Porpoises under human care are a valuable source for long-term physiological and observational studies.
 They offer great opportunities to learn more about clinical features of diseases, progress of illness and recovery and dietary requirements that could be extrapolated to wild populations.
 The SOS Dolfijn foundation collaborates with several institutes in the Netherlands and Germany to realise high quality research projects.
 Consequently SOS Dolfijn not merely aids stranded cetaceans but fulfils a more sophisticated role in conservation.

-SOS Dolfijn is currently located in Harderwijk.
 In the past, rehabilitation of stranded small cetaceans was done by the Dolfinarium in Harderwijk.
 Ever since SOS Dolfijn was founded in 2004 it has been located on the terrain of the Dolfinarium.
 SOS Dolfijn has made the decision to permanently leave Harderwijk and to end the cooperation with Dolfinarium Harderwijk per 31-12-2016.
+By april 2022 a new rescue center is opened at Hoenderdaell Estate in Anna Paulowna.

 IBAN: NL 49 INGB 0006 9330 86